 Bags of Coloured Chalk

 Another very simple gift is some sticks of coloured chalk tied up in a bag with a personalised name tag for each student.
-I thought of positive adjectives beginning with each of the letters in the child’s name and tried to choose the ones that would best describe them!
+I made acrostics of each child’s name by thinking of positive adjectives beginning with each of the letters in the name, trying to choose words that would best describe them!

 Bendy Pencils and Erasers

 I found these fun bendy pencils and small animal erasers on Amazon.
 They came in a pack together – 20 pencils and 20 erasers, so there were more than enough for all my students.
 I paired them with these cute printable ice pops (IN STORE) to make a special summery token for my kiddos!

 Animal Pencil Toppers